RobTillaart/HX711/README.md

 ## Description

-This HX711 library has an interface which is a superset of a library made by Bogde.
-Some missing functions were added to get more info from the library.
+This HX711 library has an interface which is a superset of a library by [Bogde](https://github.com/bogde/HX711) Some missing functions were added to get more info from the library.

 Another important difference is that this library uses floats.
 The 23 bits mantissa of the IEE754 float matches the 24 bit ADC very well.
-Furthermore it gave a smaller footprint.
+Furthermore using floats gave a smaller footprint on the Arduino UNO.

 ### Breaking change 0.3.0

-In issue #11 it became clear that the timing of the default **shiftIn()** function that reads the value of the internal ADC was too fast on some processor boards for the HX711.
+In issue #11 it became clear that the timing of the default **shiftIn()** function to read the value of the internal ADC was too fast on some processor boards for the HX711.
-This resulted in missing the first = sign bit and value read could be a factor two higher than should.
+This resulted in missing the first = sign bit or the value read could be a factor two higher than it should.
 If one calibrated the sensor this would be compensated with the factor that is derived in the calibration process.

-In 0.3.0 a dedicated **shiftIn()** function is added into this library that uses hard coded delays to keep the timing of the clock within datasheet parameters.
+In 0.3.0 a dedicated **shiftIn()** function is added into this library that uses hard coded delays to keep the timing of the clock within HX711 datasheet parameters.
-This should guarantee that the sign bit is read correctly on all platforms.
+This should guarantee that the sign bit is always read correctly on all platforms.
-Drawback is that reading the HX711 takes an ~50 extra microseconds.
+Drawback is that reading the HX711 takes an extra 50-55 microseconds.
 How much this affects performance is to be investigated.